beardhatcode/savina-implementaions/pony/Dining_Ponies.md

     _table.takeStick(_sticks._2,this)
 ```

 When `stick` messages arrive, we store the `Stick` or `None` in `_sticksOwn1` and `_sticksOwn2`.
 We update `_sticksPending`.
-If have gotten a response for all sticks, we validate that we have both sticks.
-If one of the sticks is missing we return all sticks we have.
+If have got a response for all sticks, we validate that we have both sticks.
+If one of the sticks is missing, we return all sticks we have.
 In the fortunate case that we have both sticks, we eat.

 ```pony
   be stick(num:USize, s: (Stick|None)) =>